Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

 One key feature of our framework is that it is \emph{modular}, in that it allows splitting the description of a hierarchy of minion tests into an \emph{algebraic} part, corresponding to the minion $\Mminion$, and a \emph{geometric} part, entirely dependent on the tensorisation construction and hence common to all hierarchies.
-By considering certain well-behaved families of minions, which we call \emph{linear} and \emph{conic}, we can then deduce general properties of the corresponding hierarchies by only focussing on the geometry of spaces of tensors.
+By considering certain well-behaved families of minions, which we call \emph{linear} and \emph{conic}, we can then deduce general properties of the corresponding hierarchies by only describing the structure of tensor spaces.

-Letting the minion $\Mminion$ be $\Hminion$ (resp., $\Qconv$, $\Zaff$), we shall retrieve in this way the bounded width hierarchy (resp., the Sherali-Adams LP hierarchy, the affine integer programming hierarchy).
-Additionally, we describe a new minion $\Sminion$ capturing the power of the basic semidefinite programming relaxation ($\SDP$),\footnote{In the recent paper~\cite{bgs_robust23stoc}, Brakensiek, Guruswami, and Sandeep independently provided a characterisation for the power of $\SDP$ that is similar to the one we obtain in the current work.} and we show that $\Test{\Sminion}{k}$ coincides with the Sum-of-Squares hierarchy.
+Letting the minion $\Mminion$ be $\Hminion$ (resp., $\Qconv$, $\Zaff$), we shall retrieve in this way the bounded-width hierarchy (resp., the Sherali--Adams LP hierarchy, the affine integer programming hierarchy).
+Additionally, we describe a new minion $\Sminion$ capturing the power of the basic semidefinite programming relaxation ($\SDP$),\footnote{We point out that Brakensiek, Guruswami, and Sandeep~\cite{bgs_robust23stoc} independently provided a minion characterisation for the power of $\SDP$ that is essentially identical to the one we obtain in the current work.
+We also note that the complexity of testing SDP feasibility is an open problem, cf.~\cite{Gartner2012approximation}.} and we prove that $\Test{\Sminion}{k}$ coincides with the Sum-of-Squares hierarchy.
 As a consequence, our framework is able to provide a unified description of all these four well-known hierarchies of algorithmic relaxations.
 In addition to casting \emph{known} hierarchies of relaxations as hierarchies of minion tests, this approach can be used to design \emph{new} hierarchies.
 In particular, we describe an operation that we call \emph{semi-direct product} of minions, which consists in combining multiple minions to form a new minion associated with a stronger relaxation.
 In practice, this method can be used to design an algorithm that combines the features of different known algorithmic techniques.
 We show that the minion $\Mblpaip$ associated with the $\BA$ relaxation from~\cite{bgwz20} is the semi-direct product of $\Qconv$ and $\Zaff$, and we formally introduce the $\BA^k$ hierarchy as the hierarchy $\Test{\Mblpaip}{k}$.

 The scope of this framework is potentially not limited to constraint satisfaction: The multilinear pattern that we found at the core of different algorithmic hierarchies appears to be transversal to the constraint satisfaction setting and, instead, inherently connected to the algorithmic techniques themselves, which can be applied to classes of computational problems living beyond the realms of ($\operatorname{P}$)$\CSP$s.